ksgunther/gold-star-figma-plugin/README.md

 ## Gold Star Plugin

-Add any number of gold stars to your project with this plugin
+*Add any number of gold stars to your project with this plugin*

+# Instructions from Figma

 Below are the steps to get your plugin running.
 You can also find instructions at: